adibyte95/Emotion-detection/README.md

 <br/>

 ## Note
-After 50 epochs the model was starting to overfit with very minute increase in test accuracy. however an accuracy of ~63-64 percent can be achieved if the model is trained further<br/>
+After 50 epochs the model was starting to overfit with very minute increase in test accuracy so i used early stopping .
+Dropout is used to reduce the overfitting for the model.
+However an accuracy of ~63-64 percent can be achieved if the model is trained further<br/>
 I am open to pull requests and suggestions for improvement of results
 <br/>